Biology Homework Chapter 1: What are living organisms?

 The following list gives you a general idea of each task you need to complete for our meetings.
 You may want to copy it to another file or spreadsheet to help you keep track of your assignment completion.

-- To prepare for the next Honors Course chat session:
+- To prepare for each Biology course chat session:

 - ____Check the homework page on the course content site for reading assignments, weblecture links, study activities, optional web reading